-So it's no surprise that adventuring outside is one of the leading components that drives my passion to influence children to thrive and get active outside or inside.
-Whether your child is a sports enthusiast or just likes to get outside or takes a little extra convincing to be active, I hope to connect with them and support them in this exciting journey.
+So it's no surprise that adventuring outside is one of the leading components that drives my passion to influence children to move and groove.
+Whether your child is a sports enthusiast (and actually knows what sports have 'All-Star' games) or just likes the outdoors or takes a little extra convincing to be active inside or outside, I hope to connect with them and support them in establishing healthy habits that will last a lifetime.
 Being a kid is awesome and getting to experience physical and health education is something we, in Missoula, are lucky to understand as a critical component of a well-rounded individual.

-That is why I enjoy the High-5 Contract so much; it embodies the fundamentals of what I would like our students to take away with them.
-In the High-5 Contract, the pinky represents SAFETY (our most important moral in PE), the ring finger represents COMMITMENT, the middle represents RESPECT (we twinkle it with the other fingers when referencing it so as not to be disrespectful for the obvious reason) and the thumb represents FLEXIBILITY.
-Our palm represents being a LEARNER since it has many lines connecting these fingers to it and when we remember to use the values behind all our fingers, we are truly a learner.
-The use of the High-5 Contract natural aligns with our school's 4 B's as well: Be Respecful, Be Responsible, Be Safe and a Learner as well as being a PAX Leader**.
+In the High-5 Contract, I use the hand as a physical representation of essential character traits or morals.
+The pinky represents SAFETY (our most important moral in PE), the ring finger represents COMMITMENT, the middle represents RESPECT (we twinkle it with the other fingers when referencing it so as not to be disrespectful for the obvious reason) and the pointer finger represents RESPONSIBILITY, of which one of the components is being Bottom to Top* prepared for class.
+Then we have the thumb which represents FLEXIBILITY of mind and body.
+Ultimately, our palm represents being a LEARNER as all our fingers are connected to it.
+The use of the H5 Contract naturally aligns with our school's 4B's: Be Respectful, Be Responsible, Be Safe and a Learner, as well as being a Riverhawk Leader**.